-A proper skin care regime, along with over-the-counter and prescription medications, can clear up acne affected skin and prevent future breakouts.
+A proper skincare regime, along with over-the-counter and prescription medications, can clear up acne-affected skin and prevent future breakouts.

-Acne treatments may take 6-8 weeks to be effective.
+Providence dermatologist Barbara Fox, MD says treatments may take 6-8 weeks to be effective.

 Has your child recently started to suffer anxiety because of adolescent acne blemishes?
 You’re probably not the only one who has noticed.
-For teenagers, there’s perhaps nothing more socially awkward — or a more major blow to the self-esteem — than an enormous pimple in the middle of their forehead.
+For teenagers, there’s perhaps nothing more socially awkward — or a more major blow to their self-esteem — than an enormous pimple in the middle of their forehead.

 What causes teen acne?

-When a child enters adolescence, rising hormone levels stimulate an increase in oil production of the sebaceous glands on the head, neck, chest and back.
+When a child enters adolescence, rising hormone levels stimulate an increase in oil production of the sebaceous glands on the head, neck, chest, and back.

 About 8 in 10 tweens and teens have acne; several factors influence its development: